Market Outlook

 • New crop red and yellow potatoes are expected to ship the first week of August

-• Red and yellow potato harvesting is expected to start in early May
+• Red and yellow potatoes will begin to ship in early July

 Strawberries: